libp2p/js-libp2p-interfaces/src/pubsub/README.md

 ## API

 The interface aims to specify a common interface that all pubsub router implementation should follow.
+A pubsub router implementation should extend the [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter).
+When peers receive pubsub messages, these messages will be emitted by the event emitter where the `eventName` will be the `topic` associated with the message.

 ### Start